Beat Jet Lag like a Pro: How to deal with jet lag in children & adults

 It is essential to limit caffeine intake.

 Caffeine can be your best friend.
 And your worst enemy.
 So limit intake before you get on board, and don’t glug those diet sodas indiscriminately.
 This will really go a long way in getting no jet lag.
+Hydrate a lot, both before and during the flight.

 On-board tips for beating jet lag